Is Grok Search Remote Safe?

 Key Takeaways

-- Grok Search Remote has a Trust Score of 38.9/100 (E) and is not yet Nerq Verified.
+- Grok Search Remote has a measured Nerq Trust Score of 38.9/100 (E) — a composite of independent signals, not a suitability judgment.

-- Among uncategorized tools, Grok Search Remote scores below the category average of 62/100, suggesting room for improvement relative to peers.
+- Among uncategorized tools, Grok Search Remote scores below the category average of 62/100 (a positional measurement relative to peers).

 Frequently Asked Questions